Nelson New Zealand: A Crafty, Artsy Coastal Community

 Nelson’s Market is booth after booth of one-of-kind taste treats, Kiwi style.
 We visited during a crappy rainy day and still the place was jumping with buskers, people huddling under tarps and booths doing brisk business.

-He’s making a name for himself and putting Nelson on the foodie radar with ultra fresh fish filets simply prepared and emphasizing the fish taste not just the accoutrements.
-Read about Daniel Monopoli on Readuponit blog.
+He’s making a name for himself and putting Nelson on the foodie radar with ultra-fresh fish filets simply prepared and emphasizing the fish taste, not just the accouterments.

-Owner Tracey Walker is adding a bar to the premises in 2010.
 In a case in this museum are about a dozen very old Maori musical instruments.
-A local instrument-maker named Brian Flintoff told us that these were played in ceremonies, and made sort of odd sounds to the layperson.
+A local instrument-maker named Brian Flintoff told us that these were played in ceremonies, and made a sort of odd sound to the layperson.
 He makes instruments like these according to the ancient methods of the Maori.